9660794-crazy/Robotics-team-2/README.md

 Noah Kergaye: I helped fix and finish up with the bot and made it ready for the competition.

 Grant Hersey: I also helped fix the broken axle and added more imeges to the repo.

+Phase 5 - Capture the Flag

+Shunsuke Nakao:

+Liam Greene:

+Noah Kergaye:

+Grant Hersey: I added more photos the the repo as well as helping noah ajust the intake system adn made it more cosistent.